okeefm/s3g/doc/s3g_protocol.markdown

 This command is used to display a message to the LCD board.
 The maximum buffer size is larger than the maximum package size, so a full screen cannot be written with one command.
 Messages are stored in a buffer and the full buffer is displayed when the "last message in group" flag is 1.
-The buffer is also displayed when the clear message flag is 1.
-If multiple packets are received before the screen update is called, they will all be displayed.
-After screen update is called, the screen will wait until the "last message in group" is received to display the full buffer.
-TODO: clean this
-The "last message in group" flag must be used for display of multi-packet messages.
+If the "last message in group" is not sent, the message will never be displayed
-Normal popping up of the message screen, such as when a print is over, is ignored if the "last message in group" flag has not been received.
-This is because the bot thinks it is still waiting for the remainder of a message.

 if the "clear message" flag is 0, the message buffer will be cleared and any existing timeout out will be cleared.

-If the "wait on button" flag is 1, the message screen will clear after a user button press is received.
+If the "wait on button" flag is 1, the message screen will clear after a users presses the center button.
 The timeout field is still relevant if the button press is never received.

 Text will auto-wrap at end of line. \n is recognized as new line start. \r is ignored.